Important information

 You must read this guidance before your procedure.

-You must contact the referring doctor and the interventional team (01223 349189) for advice.
+Warfarin: for patients advised to continue their medication You must contact the referring doctor and the Pleural Team for Advice

-Warfarin: for patients advised to STOP medication
+Warfarin: for patients advised to stop medication

-- After the endoscopy, go back to your usual daily dose as soon as you are eating again (that will usually be the same evening).
+• After the endoscopy go back to your usual daily dose as soon as you are eating again (that will usually be the same evening).

 You should have your INR checked one week later to ensure you are adequately anticoagulated again.

-Clopidogrel: for patients advised to CONTINUE medication
+Clopidogrel: for patients advised to continue medication

 Continue with your usual dose.

-Clopidogrel: for patients advised to STOP medication
+Clopidogrel: for patients advised to stop medication

 You should stop clopidogrel seven days before the endoscopy.